MicrosoftDocs/memdocs/sccm/compliance/plan-design/scap/install-configure-scap.md

-**The following is sample command line for the Microsoft.Sces.ScapToDcm.exe tool:**
+**The following command lines are samples for the Microsoft.Sces.ScapToDcm.exe tool:**

 SCAP1.2 Content: